chrelerner/UiO-IN3050/README.md

 # UiO-IN3050: Introduction to Artificial Intelligence and Machine Learning

-This cource covers introductory concepts of AI and ML.
+This course covers introductory concepts of AI and ML.
 This includes concepts like:

 - Evolutionary computing